Jean-Pierre Esteva: Arrest and trial

 On 22 September 1944, he was arrested by French police in Paris and then imprisoned in Clairvaux Prison.
-A new trial is organized.
-Accused of delivering wheat to the Italian army in Libya, granted facilities to Axis troops to establish themselves on the coast and Tunisian airfields after the Allied landing in 1942, recruited workers and combatants in a Phalanx African in the service of Germany, manifested on several occasions his sympathy for the German cause, he sketches the so-called "double play" defense, often repeated later.
-Thus, he affirms that in spite of his fidelity to Pétain, it was not a blind discipline which guided him, that he only composed with the enemy to save the essential: his departure would have put Tunisia under Italian control, the delivery of wheat to the Italians in Libya was compensated by identical shipments to the French populations, he sabotaged the recruitment of the African Phalanx, he did not have enough troops, with 12,000 men, to oppose the Axis forces, the Allies being too far away.
-Admiral Muselier testified in his favor during this trial.
-He was nonetheless found guilty of treason on 15 March 1945.
+A new trial is organised, in which he was accused of delivering wheat to the Italian army in Libya, granting facilities to Axis troops to establish themselves on the coast and Tunisian airfields after the Allied landing in 1942, recruiting workers and combatants in a Phalanx African in the service of Germany, manifesting on several occasions his sympathy for the German cause.
+He was found guilty of treason on 15 March 1945.
 Militarily degraded by the High Court of Justice, he was sentenced to forced labor for life.
-Claude Morgan, resistant communist founder of the French Letters, takes this punishment to witness, in an article entitled "The smallpox", to denounce the indulgence of justice, which did not condemn him to death, and the complicity which would benefit Vichy, saying: "If Esteva is not a traitor, it is because there is no traitor."

-Sick, Esteva was pardoned on 11 August 1950.
+Esteva was pardoned on 11 August 1950.
 He died a few months later and was interred in Reims.